 I’m a vegetarian, can I do this program?

-This challenge includes many dishes with meat or fish.
-If you want try a lacto-ovo vegetarian low-carb diet we have vegetarian low-carb meal plans, including shopping lists etc. (like in this challenge) available for members.
+Meat and fish dishes are in the meal plans of this particular challenge.
+However, if you want try a lacto-ovo vegetarian low-carb diet we have vegetarian low-carb meal plans, including shopping lists, available for members.
 Free trial one month.

 I have more questions